bangle-io/bangle-editor/_bangle-website/docs/hello.md

 ## How does it compare with ?

-Before I jump into nitty gritty, please know that BangleJS is in **beta** stage and if you are looking for a more mature product, the libraries below will help.
-But hey, do give BangleJS a try.
+Before I jump into nitty gritty, please know that Bangle is in **beta** stage and if you are looking for a more mature product, the libraries below will help.
+But hey, do give Bangle a try.

 - **[Quill](https://quilljs.com/):**